Marius Watz

 Biography

-Marius Watz is a Norwegian artist who specializes in visual abstraction through generative systems.
-Watz's lifelong passion for visual arts led him to embark on a self-taught journey, leaving behind Computer Science studies to pursue graphic design for raves in 1993.
-His captivating compositions synthesize form through parametric behaviors and showcase bold geometrical shapes and vibrant colors.
-He develops software creations, public projections, and physical objects crafted using a variety of digital technology.
-Watz served as an adjunct and resident researcher at NYU ITP in Fall 2013, focusing on parametric form and digital fabrication.
-He’s also lectured at the Interaction Design at the Oslo School of Architecture and Design.
+Marius Watz is a Norwegian artist specializing in visual abstraction through generative systems.
+A lifelong passion for the visual arts led him to pursue a self-taught path, leaving behind computer science studies to design graphics for raves in 1993.
+Watz’s compositions synthesize form through parametric behaviors and feature bold geometric shapes and vibrant colors.
+His practice includes software-based creations, public projections and physical objects crafted using a range of digital technologies.

 Also known as: